 Creativity characteristics of Chinese food and how they apply to business

-Chinese cooking is an art form, you like to be entertained, and you like it when something makes you feel good, and so it is with business.
+Chinese cooking is an art form, most people like to be entertained, and like it when something makes you feel good, and so it is with business.

-The flavours are the most important test of a good dish.
-So is the taste of your businesses, your products and services in the hands of your customers, providing them with great customer experiences.
+The flavours are the most critical test of a tasty dish.
+So is the taste of your businesses, your products and services in the hands of your customers, providing them with excellent customer experiences.

 30% of your enjoyment comes from visual impact, the shapes, colours and presentation.
-If your business and its products do not have a good visual impact on your customers the expected sales will not follow.
+If your business and its products do not have an excellent visual effect on your customers, the expected sales will not follow.
 How many times have you walked out of a restaurant because you did not like the visual impact of the restaurant or its food?

 Crunchy, smooth, soft, melting, bony and gelatinous, you like variety just the same as your customers.
-You do not like the same old stuff being dished up all the time.
+You do not like the ‘same old stuff being served up’, all the time.
 Using your creativity, you can improve your customer experience and keep on doing it.

 The many and varied smells should whet the appetite.
-Good clean, fresh, inviting smells are always appealing.
+Good clean, fresh, inviting aromas are always appealing.
 They help you make buying decisions just like the smell of the onions on a barbeque.

 Some Chinese dishes are prized by the noise they make.
 Excessive noise can always be a turn-off.
-Again this is one of your key senses that must be respected and catered for.
+Again this is one of your vital senses which must be respected and a.
 Would you buy a car that does not have good sound-proofing?
-But then again how many people buy Harley Davidson motorcycles because of its unique noise.
+But then again, how many people buy Harley Davidson motorcycles because of its unique noise.

 There are more than 80,000-recorded recipes in China.
 Probably more has been written down through the ages about Chinese cooking, than any other cuisine.
-Thousands of cookbooks and recipes have been written.
+Thousands of Chinese cookbooks have been published; of which I have about 150.
 They will continue to be written, as people try to express their feelings and creativity to help others achieve the same experiences.
-I have about 150 Chinese cookbooks.

 As with business, you would think that after all these years it has all been invented?
 How many recipes does it take to run a business and how many do you have?
 There must be millions of recipes on how to run a business better; there are certainly millions of books.

-The reason that I relate business to Chinese cooking is that the principles and methods that I have used in Chinese cooking help me to think with creativity and to more constructive about business.
+The reason I relate business to Chinese cooking is the principles and methods I have used in Chinese cuisine.
+They help me to think with creativity and to more constructive about business.

-There are 16 methods of cutting, 11 distinctive shapes, 40 methods of cooking and untold ingredients to choose from.
+There are 16 methods of cutting, 11 distinctive shapes, 40 ways of cooking and many ingredients from which to choose.
 It is no wonder people think Chinese cooking is difficult.
-Really it only serves to show the scope for creativity that can be opened up to everyone.
-Whether you are a cook or not.
-The same good principles can be applied to any business, where there are many inputs required for good management in a timely fashion.
+It only serves to show the scope for creativity can be opened up to everyone, whether you are a cook or not.
+The same principles can be applied to any business, where there are many inputs required for proper management in a timely fashion.

-You need to conceive a Vision for your business just like you need to conceive a vision for a particular Chinese dish or a dinner party.
+You need to conceive a Vision for your business just like you need to grasp a vision for a particular Chinese dish or a dinner party.
 Then you can apply your common sense and creativity to pull it off.
-Chinese cooking has been called a living art, and I believe business is, or should also be a living art.
+Chinese cooking has been called living art, and I believe business is, or should also be living art.

 Many feel Chinese cooking is a bit daunting.
 There are also many business owners and potential owners that feel the same way.
-This is particularly so if they are not a creative person, or they do not have the support of their family.
-Maybe Chinese cooking or some other form of cooking or a hobby is the way to show yourself and your friends the hidden creativity within you.
+It is so if they are not a creative person, or they do not have the support of their family.
+Maybe Chinese cooking or some other form of food or a hobby is the way to show yourself and your friends the hidden creativity within you.

-Start simply, using simple everyday ingredients that you are familiar with.
+Start simply, using simple everyday ingredients with which you are familiar.
 Learn a few simple principles and experiment from there.
 Start with a simple business model, business plans and budget.
-Keep it simple and apply the fundamentals and then apply your new found creativity.
+Keep it simple and apply the fundamentals and then use your new-found creativity.

-Some people are only used to second-grade Chinese food.
-Dished up at many Chinese restaurants that use lashings of MSG to give their otherwise dull food some flavour.
+Some people are only used to second-grade Chinese food and dished up at many Chinese restaurants that use lashings of MSG to give their otherwise dull food some flavour.
 Your use of good quality fresh ingredients will make the difference.
-Just as using good quality materials and methods in your business will make a difference, just like putting good foundations into your house.
+Just as using suitable quality materials and methods in your business will make a difference, just like putting sound foundations into your house.

 The vital steps to success while improving creativity

-With Chinese cooking, as with running a business, the three vitally important steps in learning and perfecting your skills are:
+With Chinese cooking, as with running a business, the three vitally essential steps in learning and perfecting your skills are:

 - More practice

 Many people shy away from Chinese cooking just as they shy away from the business because they think it is too much work.
 Well, this may be so when you are learning.
-As you become more proficient, you will find you can whip up a great Chinese meal very quickly.
-Particularly when you use recognised shortcuts.
+As you become more proficient, you will find you can whip up a great Chinese meal very quickly when you use recognised shortcuts.
 Learn by practice, and you will perfect what you are doing.
-This will give you more time to do other things that you really want to with your life.
+It will give you more time to do other things that you want to with your life.

 People still hesitate to cook Chinese at home in the belief that there is some mystery about it.
-The Western mind simply cannot come to grips with.
+The Western mind simply cannot come to grips with the complexity.
 In reality, it is remarkably simple, economical and practical.
-After all, you don’t want to become bored do you, as boredom leads to failures you don’t need?
+After all, you don’t want to become bored, do you, as boredom leads to failures you don’t need?

 Some of my findings relating to Chinese cooking and business

 The character of people in business includes individuality and creativity can be improved with Chinese cooking.
-Chinese cooking principles combined with business principles can create significantly improved outcomes.
-The unique style and simplicity of Chinese cooking have been developed over many centuries.
-Whereas most business people have only been involved for a very short time without a lot of practice.
+Chinese cooking principles, combined with business principles, can create significantly improved outcomes.
+The unique style and simplicity of Chinese cuisine have been developed over many centuries.
+In contrast, most business people have only been cooking for a short time without a lot of practice.

 Hasn’t it all been invented?

 I relate running a business to Chinese cooking.
-This is because the principles and methods I have used in Chinese cooking help me to be more creative and to see things more constructively about business.
+It is because the principles and methods I have used in Chinese food help me to be more creative and to see things more constructively about business.
 There will always be room for improvement and a need for innovation in everything you do.
-Never think it has all been invented as you will find out when you try new things.
+Never think it has all been invented, as you will quickly find out when you try new things.

 What is your recipe for building a lifestyle and business that works?
 It’s easy to see the people who understand how things work and have strategies to create the results they want.
-You will end up a loser if you keep stumbling along wishing, hoping and constantly complaining that you never get a break.
-Change the way you want to live and work by changing the culture you operate in.
+You will end up a loser if you keep stumbling along with wishing, hoping and always complaining that you never get a break.
+Change the way you want to live and work by changing the culture in which you operate.
 Bring some balance back into your life.
 Chinese cooking might be the catalyst you are looking for, http://goo.gl/BdtxoU.

 I once agreed to cook a Chinese banquet for a wedding reception for 150 guests.
-I had no concept of the issues that I would have to face, and I was over confident.
+I had no concept of the issues that I would have to face, and I was overconfident.
 It is one thing to cook for your family another to cook for ten to twenty people.
-It is quite another thing to cook a Chinese banquet for 150, particularly when more than half of them are Chinese.
-Had I thought about the different skills it takes to run a 20-person business as against a five-person business, I would have coped much better.
+It is quite another thing to prepare a Chinese banquet for 150, mainly when more than half of them are Chinese.
+Had I thought about the different skills it takes to run a 20-person business as against a five-person company, I would have coped much better.

 I needed different equipment; different methods and I had to manage eight helpers.
-A false sense of security came over me when I was shown this great looking commercial kitchen we would be working in.
-But the gas wasn’t strong enough, there was inadequate bench space.
+A false sense of security came over me when I was shown this large looking commercial kitchen in which we would be working.
+But the gas wasn’t strong enough, and there was inadequate bench space.
 As the ‘master chef’, I didn’t need to prepare a work schedule for the helpers did I?.
 We only just averted a disaster by sheer brute force and a lot of stress.
 When you are doing something you have never done before, preparation is critical.

-Chinese cooking taught me that everything works better if it is prepared, cooked and served in the right order.
+Chinese cooking taught me everything works better if ys prepared, cooked and served in the right order.
 The new world will challenge your businesses to improve performance continuously.
 And to build new alliances and venture out both locally, regionally and internationally.
 People often come into my kitchen when I’m preparing a banquet.
 They immediately comment on what appears to be a disorganised mess.
-In reality, Chinese cooking teaches you to do things, not only creatively to adapt to new situations but to do things in the right order.
+In reality, Chinese cooking teaches you to do things, not only creatively to adapt to new situations but to do something in the right order.
 Of course the uninitiated can’t see that.

-Just as you should have a clear vision for your business, you need to have a vision for a particular Chinese dish or a proposed dinner party.
+Just as you should have a clear vision for your business, you need to have an idea for a particular Chinese dish or a proposed dinner party.
 Then you only need to apply your common sense and creative talents to achieve the outcomes you want.

-Start simply, using ingredients you are familiar with.
-Understand the basic fundamentals, learn a few simple principles and experiment from there.
-Likewise, start with a simple business and make it grow into what you want.
-Start simply so people can simply understand, you can become more complex with experience.
+Start simply, using ingredients with which you are familiar.
+Understand the fundamentals, learn a few simple principles and experiment from there.
+Likewise, start with the simple business and make it grow into what you want.
+Start simply so people can simply understand, you can become more involved with the experience.